 TIP: take note the reference to reasonably foreseeable in the duty above.
 It is a key term and one you want to keep front of mind.
 Often businesses’ and their people get overwhelmed working through the risk management process.
 Imagine, trying to think of all the things that could ever go wrong in a business – it’s never ending and makes you want to give up on the process before you even start.

-A Harvard Business Review (HBR) paper The Olympics as a Story of Risk Management (August 2012), identifies that one key to effective risk management is the ability to distinguish between phenomena that cannot reasonably be foreseen and dangers that are “self-inflicted” because they could be avoided by thorough planning and careful execution.
+A Harvard Business Review (HBR) paper, The Olympics as a Story of Risk Management, identifies that one key to effective risk management is the ability to distinguish between phenomena that cannot reasonably be foreseen and dangers that are “self-inflicted” because they could be avoided by thorough planning and careful execution.

 So, the point being; focus on identifying those hazards that are foreseeable and work on managing those through a carefully planned and executed approach.
 Rank the hazards in order of risk and start working on those that are of higher and more immediate risk to workers’ health and safety.

-A recent case resulted in a labour hire firm Eastlink Enterprise Pty Ltd fined $20,000 for failure to ensure the safety of workers who were supplied to a waste recycling company.
-Interestingly, the prosecution did not result following a serious incident or fatality.
+A recent case resulted in labour hire firm Eastlink Enterprise Pty Ltd being fined $20,000 for failure to ensure the safety of workers who were supplied to a waste recycling company.
+Interestingly, the prosecution did not result in a serious incident or fatality.